traneric/prompt-eng/CONTRIBUTING.md

 Please use Issues or email to reach out to talk about new ideas, or submit your code or report.

+To start contributing, follow the instruction on `How to Configure the Lab Enviroment` in [README.md](./README.md).

 (Note: for FAU students, plese use CANVAS to submit the Assignment, when applicable.)